-With legal sports betting having the support of Gov. Roy Cooper, the time may be right to make North Carolina sports betting official.
+With legal North Carolina sports betting having the support of Gov. Roy Cooper, the time may be right for the Tar Heel State to make it official.
 If this is the year where online gambling is made legal, you'll want to know as much as you can about the laws and regulations around legal sports wagering.
 That includes how gambling winnings will be taxed in North Carolina.

 Whether you play big or little, all gambling activity is subject to state income tax as well as federal taxes.
 It's crucial you report all gambling winnings on your tax returns.

 Beyond that, we're going to get into some of the general questions you may have.
 You may find it wise to consult a tax professional or financial advisor to handle your taxes on gambling in North Carolina, especially if you know your income tax return is already going to be complicated.
 Your income is already taxed.
 You don't have to be.